 Trendsetter Super Series

 Trendsetter LB (Living Benefits)

-Both of these two products are offered in a 10, 15, 20, 25 and 30-year term period.
+These two products are offered on 10, 15, 20, 25, and 30-year terms.

 Trendsetter Super: is a convertible term life insurance policy.